meanjs/mean/README.md

 ## Live Example
 Browse the live MEAN.JS example on [http://meanjs.herokuapp.com](http://meanjs.herokuapp.com).

+## Contributing
+We welcome pull requests from the community!
+Just be sure to read the [contributing](https://github.com/meanjs/mean/blob/master/CONTRIBUTING.md) doc to get started.

 ## Deploying To Cloud Foundry

 Cloud Foundry is an open source platform-as-a-service (PaaS).
 The MEANJS project